evmos/docs/docs/protocol/evmos-cli/alternative-dbs.md

 #### Migration

-If have an existing database and want to migrate this data to versionDB, follow the [migration guide](https://github.com/crypto-org-chain/cronos/wiki/VersionDB-Migration).
+If you have an existing database and want to migrate this data to versionDB, follow the [migration guide](https://github.com/crypto-org-chain/cronos/wiki/VersionDB-Migration).

 ### MemIAVL

-MemIAVL is a solution developed by Cronos team to address performance issues of current IAVL implementation ([benchmarks here](https://github.com/crypto-org-chain/cronos/wiki/MemIAVL-Benchmark)).
+MemIAVL is a solution developed by the Cronos team to address performance issues of the current IAVL implementation ([benchmarks here](https://github.com/crypto-org-chain/cronos/wiki/MemIAVL-Benchmark)).
 For more information about it, check [the documentation](https://github.com/crypto-org-chain/cronos/wiki/MemIAVL).

 #### Prerequisites